-Geotechnical information indicated the ground conditions were sandy clay; light grey with red-brown mottling; of high plasticity, with medium to coarse grained sand (Alluvium).
-These ground conditions are conducive to guided boring, which requires material to be displaceable
+Geotechnical information indicated the ground conditions were sandy clay – light grey with red-brown mottling, of high plasticity, and with medium to coarse grained sand (alluvium).
+These ground conditions are conducive to guided boring, which requires material to be displaceable.

-To determine whether the GBM had hit impenetrable ground, an object or other obstruction, UEA pulled back the pilot tubes on numerous occasions and following the withdrawal resumed with reduced thrust speed.
+To determine whether the GBM had hit impenetrable ground or an obstruction, UEA pulled back the pilot tubes on numerous occasions and, following the withdrawal, resumed with reduced thrust speed.
 At each attempt UEA gained a small advance on the pilot bore’s distance.
 This method confirmed the problem was tight ground and as the ground was no longer displaceable, UEA could not guarantee or maintain the desired grade following the current method of thrusting the pilot tubes to completion.

-After review, UEA decided to thrust the pilot tubes to completion under constant rotation as there was only 6m of the pilot bore remaining and the previous 60m had been installed within the allowable tolerances of +/- 25mm.
+After review, UEA decided to thrust the pilot tubes to completion under constant rotation, as there was only six metres of the pilot bore remaining and the previous 60 metres were installed within the allowable tolerances of +/- 25mm.
 This was the only way UEA could guarantee accuracy of the pilot bore to target.

 On completion, a survey of the pilot bore confirmed that it had finished over target by just 37mm high at the receipt pit location.
 The main reason for this was the unforeseen change in ground conditions at the 60m point.

 UEA set up the auger borer in the launch pit at 40mm higher to counteract the surveyed level achieved after pilot boring.
 To undertake the thrust bore and steel case installation within these ground conditions, UEA choose to fit a splitter head to the lead case and set the lead auger back 50mm from the end of the case.
 This technique, combined with the excavation rate of the augers matching the advance rate of the steel pipes, eliminated over-excavation at the head and ensured that the bore remained supported.